-Food and Drink outside the Union No eating or drinking is permitted in Morgan Hall foyer, hallways, or classrooms without the explicit consent of a member of the faculty.
-Students are expected to eat in designated areas of the Student Union and its patio only.
+Food and Drink outside the Union Students are expected to eat in designated areas on campus, including the Student Union and its patio.
+See Lunch Duty section for more details.

 Sexual Conduct Behavior that is clearly sexual in nature, i.e., public displays of affection, is not permitted anywhere on campus including the Senior Room or during school-sponsored events or trips.
 We expect our students to recognize the difference between acceptable shows of affection among friends and those behaviors that are obviously sexual in intent.
 Upper School students must bear in mind that they are modeling behavior for the many younger students on our campus.